Contact information for key programs and services at this installation.

 Get to know the Marine Corps Community Services General Library Program.
 It has something for Marines and families in all locations and military stages.

 Installation libraries play a key role in Marine professional life.
 They offer academic and research resources and chances for career development.
-Marines can earn college degrees and certificates.
-They can update promotion packages, prepare to transition, retire and more.
+Marines can earn college degrees and certificates, update promotion packages, prepare to transition, retire and more.

-And installation libraries can be great community centers.
-They host book clubs, story times, game nights, and multicultural activities.
-Some offer Makerspaces, and private webcam access for video calls with deployed service members.
-Programs vary so check by installation library for details.
+Installation libraries are also great community centers.
+They host book clubs, story times, game nights and multicultural activities.
+Some offer makerspaces and private webcam access for video calls with deployed service members.
+Programs vary by location so contact your installation library for details.

 Marines and their families also have online access to the Marine Corps Community Services Digital Libraries and the Navy Digital Library.

-So whether you are on installation or online, check out the amazing array of resources available from the Marine Corps Community Services General Library program.
+Whether you are on installation or online, check out the amazing array of resources available from the Marine Corps Community Services General Library Program.